 from 2012 to 2015 o/cdt university officers' training corps, british army reserve

-University Officers' Training Corps consisted of a three year training programme in order to attain a commission as a second lieutenant officer from the Royal Military Academy Sandhurst.
-I passed module 1 and module 2; equivalent to a level 5 award in management and leadership from the Chartered Management Institute.
-I committed to training on Wednesdays on a weekly basis and on weekends on a fortnightly basis alongside a two week training exercise on an annual basis at York Detachment, Leeds University Officers' Training Corps, Yorkshire Officers' Training Regiment, British Army Reserve.
-Module 1 consisted of basic military skills; from map reading to camouflage, from first aid to weapons training, and from radio procedure to fieldcraft.
-Module 2 consisted of the management and leadership of soldiers, equipment, and the battlefield; from planning an attack to giving effective orders and ensuring they are carried out and from directing a constructive debrief after an exercise to ensuring the welfare of all of those under command.
-A high point consisted of attaining air support from the Royal Air Force in the form of 2 chinook helicopters, however, a low point consisted of a 4 day field training exercise in adverse weather conditions.
+The University Officers' Training Corps incorporated a three year training programme in order to attain a second lieutenant officership from the Royal Military Academy Sandhurst.
+I passed module alpha and module bravo; attaining a foundation degree in management and leadership from the Chartered Management Institute.
+I committed to training on Wednesdays on a weekly basis, weekends on a fortnightly basis & a two week training exercise on an annual basis at York Detachment, Leeds University Officers' Training Corps, Yorkshire Officers' Training Regiment, British Army Reserve.
+Module alpha incorporated basic military skills; from map reading to camouflage, from first aid to weapons training & from radio procedure to fieldcraft.
+Module bravo incorporated the management and leadership of soldiers, equipment & the battlefield; from planning an attack to giving effective orders and from directing a constructive debrief to ensuring the welfare of all of those under command.
+A high point incorporated an attainment of air support from the Royal Air Force via 2 chinook helicopters, however, a low point incorporated a four day field training exercise in adverse weather conditions.

 Year 1|Web Design / Foundations Of Business Information Systems / Organisations, Competition & Environment / Organisational Behaviour / Economics & Finance Year 2|Computer Programming For The Web / Databases For The Web / International Trade & Globalisation / Financial Management Year 3|Digital Business Communication / E-Business / Developing E-Commerce Applications / Business Case Study [Ocado] / Strategic Human Resource Management / Strategic Corporate Finance